This is part of a series of posts from my quest to run a half marathon in all 50 states. North Carolina was my 1st state.

 The morning of the race, November 2000, a storm came in and it rained and was very chilly the entire race.
 It was even snowing in the area as we were driving back home that day, which was crazy because it almost never snows on the NC coast.
 But back to the bridges.
 Running on the grated bridges was new to me and since it was raining, I was worried about slipping and falling but fortunately that didn’t happen and I finished cold but satisfied I had done my best.

 My finish time for the 2000 Battleship North Carolina Half Marathon was 2:20:04.

 Determined that I could do better based on the poor weather conditions and the fact that it was my first half marathon, I decided right then that I would run that race again the next year.
 The following year, the weather was ideal (warm and sunny) and I cut almost 16 minutes off my previous finish time.
 However, my second Battleship North Carolina half marathon actually followed a couple of other races, namely a 15k and a half marathon in Hawaii Hawaii-2nd state.

 My finish time for the 2001 Battleship North Carolina Half Marathon was 2:03:51.

 A note on race “bling.”
 Back when I ran the half marathons in North Carolina such a thing as race bling didn’t even exist.
 Medals weren’t given out to every finisher and about the most you got for your entry fee was a cotton t-shirt.
-For the Battleship Half Marathon, I got a long-sleeve cotton t-shirt and for the Gold Rush Half Marathon, I got a short-sleeve cotton t-shirt.
+For the Battleship Half Marathon both years, I got a long-sleeve cotton t-shirt.